IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

 Class
 -----

-The WriteParameters class creates the the expression and parameter files needed by the external functions to define a substance.
+The WriteParameters class creates the expression and parameter files needed by the external functions to define a substance.
 Parameters and expression are defined in a script and an optional main parameter file.
 Either custom or predefined expressions can be used.